wmorgan/dcos-docs/1.7/overview/design/auth-flow.md

 2. If the user has a valid authentication token cookie (checked by Admin Router) they may proceed to the cluster front page.
 If not, they are redirected to the login page.
-3. The login page in the DC/OS UI loads the login page at `dcos.auth0.com`, which presents the user a choice of identity providers, including Google, GitHub, and Microsoft account.
+3. The login page in the DC/OS UI loads the login page at `dcos.auth0.com` in an iframe, which presents the user a choice of identity providers, including Google, GitHub, and Microsoft account.
 4. The user selects an identity provider and completes the OAuth protocol flow